austin-chan/cornellapp/README.md

 $ node trawl FA15
 ```

-Open `localhost:3000` and there Cornellapp is in your browser!
+Open `localhost:3000` and see Cornellapp in your browser!

 ## React + Flux
 Cornellapp uses React and a unidirectional data flow paradigm called [Flux](https://facebook.github.io/flux/), which like React was created Facebook – God bless them.
 Cornellapp's Flux architecture describes a pattern with four major components: Dispatcher, Stores, Actions, and Views, all of which are singletons except Views.